rainandcat/echo-cut/README.md

 - Simulated AI transcription and highlight suggestion
 - Sentence selection with timestamp navigation
 - Preview mode with highlight playback and subtitle overlay
-- Custom video controls (play, pause, seek)
-- Highlight Mode toggle
+- Custom timeline with highlights and playback markers
 - Auto-scroll and playback-time synchronization
 - Responsive layout (desktop-first, mobile-adaptive)